bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 Parallelization will occur utilizing all CPUs.

 When the SPEI calculation completed, move arrange all the output by moving SPEI files with gamma to `gamma`folder and with pearson to `perason` folder.

+For the translation to GeoTIFF as a final output, we only use SPEI gamma version.

 ## 5. Visualize the result using Panoply